rust-lang/rfcs/text/0000-interrupt-calling-conventions.md

 Instead of relying on LLVM (or alternative code generators) to implement the interrupt calling conventions, we could also try to implement support for the calling conventions in `rustc` directly.
 This way, LLVM upgrades would not be affected by this feature and we would be less dependent on LLVM in general.
 One possible implementation approach for this could be to build upon a calling convention that preserves all registers (see the previous section).

-The drawback of this approach is increased complexity and maintenance cost for `rustc` this way.
+The drawback of this approach is increased complexity and maintenance cost for `rustc`.

 ## Alternative: Single `interrupt` ABI that depends on the target

-Instead of adding multiple target-specific interrupt calling conventions under different names, we could add support for a single cross-platform `interrupt` calling convention.
+Instead of adding multiple target-specific interrupt calling conventions under different names, we could add support for a single cross-platform `extern "interrupt"` calling convention.
 This calling convention would be an alias for the interrupt calling convention of the target system, e.g. `x86-interrupt` when compiling for an `x86` target.

 The main advantage of this approach would be that we keep the list of supported ABI variants short, which might make the documentation clearer.
 However, there are also several drawbacks:

-- Some targets have multiple interrupt calling conventions (e.g. avr and avr-non-blocking).
-This would be difficult to represent with a single `interrupt` calling convention.
+- Some targets have multiple interrupt calling conventions (e.g. `avr` and `avr-non-blocking`).
+This would be difficult to represent with a single `extern "interrupt"` calling convention.
-- Interrupt handlers on targets require different function signatures.
+- Interrupt handlers on different targets require different function signatures.
 It would be difficult to abstract this cleanly.
 - Interrupt handler implementations are often highly target-specific, so that there is not much value in cross-platform handlers.
 In fact, it could even lead to bugs when an interrupt handler is accidentally reused on a different platform.

 # Prior art